-- Learn to properly identify and manage invasive plants this guide is a tool to help! - If invasive species are discovered, remove plants as soon as possible to prevent spreading.
-Ensure proper disposal to prevent future spread. - Always follow-up after an invasive plant removal or native species restoration project to maintain the area and remove any invasives that grow back.
-It often takes continual removal to achieve complete eradication. - Before leaving an affected area, remove mud and seeds from shoes or other clothing to prevent the spread of invasives. - Always clean, drain, and dry your boat to remove aquatic invasive species.
+- Learn to properly identify and manage inasive plants this guide is a tool to help! - If an infestation is discovered, remove plants as soon as possible to prevent spreading. - Always follow-up after an invasive removal or native restoration project to maintain. - Before leaving an area, remove mud and seeds from shoes or other clothing. - Always clean, drain, and dry your boat to remove aquatic invasive species.
 Do this with any water equipment including waders and fishing equipment. - Burn local or certified firewood from the area where you're camping to prevent the spread of invasive insects and seeds.